MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/FY26 VTD_Demos/DEMO_demo_setup.md

 **Tasks:**

 1. Enable Audit in the Microsoft Purview portal
+1. Enable support for sensitivity labels
+1. Enable insider risk analytics
+1. Enable device onboarding
+1. Onboard a device for endpoint DLP

 ## Task 1 - Enable Audit in the Microsoft Purview portal